top of page

 Prototype 1.png

 An interview with a music therapist validated much of our concept.
-A key piece of feedback given was to make it compatible with readily available silicone hand straps sold as assistive devices.
+A key piece of feedback given was to make our design compatible with readily available silicone hand straps sold as assistive devices.

 In use.png

-With only arm movement, a drummer will be able to use this device to bounce a drumstick and perform rolls.
+With only arm movement, a drummer will be able to use this device to bounce a drumstick, performing rolls.

 bottom of page